 It usually includes various prefabricated beam templates (hollow slab beams, box beams, T-beams, etc.) and other component templates.

 As the concrete is poured, the formwork can be moved vertically or horizontally, which is called a mobile formwork.
 Such as the sliding formwork and lifting formwork used for concrete pouring of chimneys, water towers and wall columns;

-According to the different materials used, the formwork is divided into wood formwork, steel-wood formwork, plywood formwork, steel-bamboo formwork, steel formwork, plastic formwork, glass fiber reinforced plastic formwork and aluminum alloy formwork, etc.
+According to the different materials used, the formwork is divided into wood formwork, steel-wood formwork, plywood formwork, steel-bamboo formwork, steel formwork, plastic formwork, glass fibre reinforced plastic formwork and aluminium alloy formwork, etc.

 The material of the wood formwork can be selected according to the actual situation of each region, generally mostly pine and fir.
 Due to the large amount of wood consumption and low reuse rate of wood formwork, in order to save wood, the use of wood formwork should be minimized or not used in cast-in-place reinforced concrete structures.